“Let man heal the hurt places and revere whatever is still miraculously pristine.“

 Lacey is an educator whose passion for herbs led to becoming Fox Haven’s herb farmer, herbalist, forager, and plant educator.
 While teaching English to non-native speakers in DC, Lacey began facilitating peer to peer learning, a style of group learning.
 As Director of the Learning Center Farm, she created the Fresh Herbal CSA in 2017 and established Fox Haven’s Herbal Internship Program in 2018.
 A lifelong learner, Lacey studies with noted experts and has completed two years of apprenticeship at the Wild Ginger Herbal Center (formerly Centro Ashe), as well as two study trips to Costa Rica and training on the body, with Tammi Sweet of Heartstone Herbal School.
 In 2017, she completed coursework on fermentation with Sandor Katz in Tennessee, and in 2019, completed an apprenticeship with Susquehanna Apothecary, where she honed medicine making skills.

 Alecks Moss: Program Coordinator, Marketing & Events Director

-Alecks is a professional event planner and marketer, who publicizes Fox Haven’s offerings through traditional social media channels.
-Alecks uses her B.A. in marketing and business administration in the creation of dynamic marketing, branding, and event design.
-Infusing a magical spark into every event she plans, Alecks loves bringing together Fox Haven’s growing vibrant community of local-vores, nature lovers, medicine-makers, storytellers, movers, shakers, learners, and makers.
-An herb enthusiast at heart, she also brings her passion for nature, mindfulness, and folk medicine to Fox Haven.
+Alecks is a professional event planner and marketing strategist who designs and publicizes Fox Haven’s class offerings.
+Alecks uses her B.A. in marketing and business administration in the creation of dynamic brand management and event design.
+Infusing a magical spark into every event she plans, Alecks loves bringing together Fox Haven’s growing, vibrant community of locavores, nature lovers, herbalists, storytellers, movers, shakers, learners, and makers.
+An herb enthusiast at heart, she also brings her passion for nature, mindfulness, and folk herbalism to Fox Haven.

 Ashley Hoffman: Graphic Designer, Facilitator & Outreach Specialist

 Mardelle Poffenberger: Business Manager, Living History Teacher